Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 - From the IDE’s point of view the board “vanished”.

-**That’s why you must press the BOOT button to re-enter the ROM bootloader before the next upload.**
+**That’s why you must hold the BOOT button to re-enter the ROM bootloader before the next upload.**

 ---